libdriver/ads1118/README.md

 The ADS1118 is a precision, low power, 16-bit analog-to-digital converter (ADC) that provides all features necessary to measure the most common sensor signals in an ultra-small, leadless X2QFN-10 package or a VSSOP-10 package.
 The ADS1118 integrates a programmable gain amplifier (PGA), voltage reference, oscillator and high-accuracy temperature sensor.
 These features, along with a wide power supply range from 2 V to 5.5 V, make the ADS1118 ideally suited for power- and spaceconstrained, sensor-measurement applications.
 The ADS1118 can perform conversions at data rates up to 860 samples per second (SPS).
 The PGA offers input ranges from ±256 mV to ±6.144 V, allowing both large and small signals to be measured with high resolution.
 An input multiplexer (MUX) allows to measure two differential or four single-ended inputs.
 The high-accuracy temperature sensor can be used for system-level temperature monitoring or coldjunction compensation for thermocouples.

-LibDriver ADS1118 is a full-featured driver of ADS1118 launched by LibDriver.
-LibDriver ADS1118 provides continuous mode ADC conversion, single mode ADC conversion, multi-channel sampling switching, temperature reading and other functions.
+LibDriver ADS1118 is a full-featured driver for ADS1118, launched by LibDriver.
+It provides continuous reading, single reading, multi-channel sampling switching, temperature reading and additional features.
 LibDriver is MISRA compliant.

 ### Table of Contents